TurboGears/tg2docs/README.rst

-TurboGears 2.4 Documentation Source
+TurboGears 2.5 Documentation Source
 ===================================

-This is the source of the latest Turbogears 2.4 documentation effort.
+This is the source of the latest TurboGears 2.5 documentation effort.

 The docs are written in reStructuredText_ (.rst files), a simple markup language often used to document python projects.
 We use Sphinx_ to generate html from the rst files.

-Since this documentation is for the 2.3 development branch of Turbogears, We also need to download the source in order to generate documentation from the modules.
+This documentation targets the 2.5 development branch of TurboGears.
+To generate documentation from the modules, the corresponding source must be available.

 If you are interested in helping with the new turbogears docs, we recommend you touch base with mpedersen on the IRC channel #turbogears.
 He appreciates